CasualGitUser/lua-class-framework/README.md

 This library demonstrates that it is possible to have class-like definitions of classes in Lua using currying, braceless functions and a bunch of metatable magic in quite few lines of code.

 ## Features
--✅Single Inheritance
+- ✅Single Inheritance
--✅Method Overriding
+- ✅Method Overriding
--✅Familiar class syntax
+- ✅Familiar class syntax
--❌Traditional constructors
+- ❌Traditional constructors
--❌Private and protected members/methods
+- ❌Private and protected members/methods

 ## Usage
 Import the module.
 The only item in it is the "class" function (it acts more as a keyword - see the examples below).